 The next stop on my itinerary was Plymouth Artisan Cheese, in Plymouth, also the home to the historic site where President Calvin Coolidge was born and raised.
 Sadly we arrived just five minutes before the posted closing time and they were already gone for the day.

 The Mountain Inn, Killington

 We ended our day with a stay at The Mountain Inn, in Killington.
-This renovated inn is also home to a distillery, offering a trendy and fresh design and fun atmosphere.
+This renovated inn is also home to a distillery, offering a trendy and fresh design and a fun atmosphere.
 Our mountain view room offered a small balcony and gorgeous vistas.
-It was perfect for the two of us, but for families I would keep in mind that the rooms are small and the walls are thin.
+It was perfect for the two of us, but for families, I would keep in mind that the rooms are small and the walls are thin.
 It wasn’t busy when we were there so we loved our experience, but I imagine it would feel quite different in the winter season.